Western capercaillie

-The western capercaillie (Tetrao urogallus), also known as the Eurasian capercaillie, wood grouse, heather cock, cock-of-the-woods, or simply capercaillie /ˌkæpɚˈkeɪl(j)i/, is a heavy member of the grouse family and the largest of all extant grouse species.
+The western capercaillie (Tetrao urogallus), also known as the Eurasian capercaillie, wood grouse, heather cock, cock-of-the-woods, or simply capercaillie /ˌkæpɚˈkeɪl(j)i/, is a heavy member of the grouse tribe and the largest of all extant grouse species.
 Found across Europe and the Palearctic, this primarily-ground-dwelling forest grouse is renowned for its courtship display.
 The bird shows extreme sexual dimorphism, with males nearly twice the size of females.
 The global population is listed as "least concern" under the IUCN, although the populations of central Europe are declining and fragmented, or possibly extirpated.

 The western capercaillie is one of two living species under the genus Tetrao, which also includes the lesser-known black-billed capercaillie.

 Taxonomy

 The western capercaillie was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under its current binomial name Tetrao urogallus.
 Linnaeus specified the type locality as Europe but this is now restricted to Sweden.
 The genus name is a Latin word that was used for both the black grouse and the western capercaillie.
 The specific epithet urogallus is a Neo-Latin partial homophone of German Auerhuhn, a western capercaillie.
 The word had been used in 1555 by the Swiss naturalist Conrad Gessner in his Historiae animalium.

 The common name capercaillie is a corruption of the Scottish Gaelic capall coille (/gd/) "Horse of the woodland".
 The Scots borrowing is spelled capercailzie (the Scots use of z represents an archaic spelling with yogh and is silent; (Note: There exists a spelling pronunciation /-lzi/.) see Mackenzie (surname)).
 The current spelling was standardised by William Yarrell in 1843.

 Its closest relative is the black-billed capercaillie (Tetrao urogalloides), which breeds in the larch taiga forests of eastern Russia and parts of northern Mongolia and China.